-Contributions Required and Contributions Made (Continued) - During the year ended August 31, 2014 (the measurement period), a total of \$46,693 in contributions were made to the System on behalf of ESD#1.
-Total contributions made to the System subsequent to the measurement period and prior to September 30, 2015 totaled \$33,383 and are presented as an expense in the accompanying statement of activities.
+During the year ended August 31, 2015, a total of \$23,347 in contributions were made to the System on behalf of ESD#1.
+Total contributions made to the System subsequent to the measurement period and prior to September 30, 2016 totaled \$30,556 and are presented as an expense in the accompanying statement of activities for the fiscal year ended September 30, 2016.